pintoinfant/dassword-v2/README.md

 ## Workflow 🔄

-1. **Service Input:** The user provides the service name, username, and password.
+1. **User Input:** The user provides the service name, username, and password.
 2. **Encryption and Key Sharing:** The data is converted to JSON, encrypted using a symmetric key (AES), and the key is then split into shares using Shamir's Secret Sharing.
 These shares are stored using the Lit Protocol.
 The encrypted data is signed using a crypto wallet.
 3. **Database Storage:** The encrypted JSON data (passwords) and the encrypted symmetric key (managed by Lit Protocol) are stored in the PocketBase SQLite database.
 4. **Access and Decryption:** When the user wants to view a service, they request access from the Lit Protocol.
 If the access control conditions are met (and enough shares are available to reconstruct the key), the Lit Protocol provides the shares, the client-side reconstructs the symmetric key, and decrypts the data.

 ## Contributing 🤝